CtrlK

 Specificity

-The description uses highly abstract language like 'application-context mismatch', 'contextualized execution', and 'applicability' without describing any concrete actions.
-No specific tasks or operations are listed.
+The description uses highly abstract, jargon-heavy language like 'application-context mismatch', 'contextualized execution', and a type signature.
+No concrete actions a user would recognize are listed.

 1 / 3